msheliga1/uriHW19PWATextEd/README.md

         sits there.
         Reviewed main pj, client pj,wp.
 Analagous to mp.
         Moved up a directory to main (from client).
 Reran npm i, npm start.
 Server claims it is coming up!!!!
+    Could not get rid of old app at localhost/3000.
+        Eventually switched to Chrome and ran incognito mode.
+    Now says missing server/client/dist/index.html.
+        Ran npm build, but still missing s/c/d/index.html The server/client seems out of place.
+        Check mped.
+It does NOT have server/client, rather server/node_modules and server/routes.
+        Neither does the new project.
+        But BOTH have client/dist/index.html files.
+        Note that htmlRoutes.js BOTH access ../client/dist/index.html.
+        Confirmed this route is a symptom of the problem.
+When name changed to index22, error msg includes index22.
+        Feel confident problem is that something isn't loaded, not the htmlRoutes.js file.
+    Temporarily changed route, but now see index.html isnt there.
+I think I may have to move this myself, or add code to make it auto-generated.
+        Going to listen to move class vids as I recall this from class.

     Prior Project:
         Familiarized myself with api/students and api/students/:id routes.
 Lots and lots of data.